ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Finally, the CBOR byte string wrapping the CBOR sequence is tagged, and identified by the CBOR tag TBD_TAG "ACE Extended Scope Format", defined in {{iana-cbor-tags}} of this specification.

 The resulting tagged CBOR byte string is used as value of the 'scope' claim of the access token.

+The usage of the extended scope format is not limited to application profiles of this specification or to applications based on group communication.
+Rather, it is generally applicable to any application and application profile where access control information in the access token is expressed as a binary encoded scope.

 {{cddl-ex-0-ext}} and {{cddl-ex-ext}} build on the examples in {{ssec-authorization-response}}, and show the corresponding extended scopes.